Spring registration began on Oct. 31, and time slots for registering are given in priority order starting from those with the most earned credits.

 APPLYING FOR GRADUATION

-All undergraduate students planning to graduate must complete a Degree Audit form (90-hour form).
-If you have missed the deadline for your planned graduation, contact the Academic Advising office immediately.
-All graduate students complete a graduation application with their advisor.
+All undergraduate students planning to graduate must complete a 90-hour review with the Academic Advising Office and should do so prior to applying to graduate.
+If you have started your last semester and not yet initiated your 90-hour review, contact the Academic Advising office immediately.
+All graduate students complete a degree application with their advisor in addition to applying to graduate on SpartanWeb.

 UNDERGRADUATE TRANSFER COURSES